socrata/socrata-py/README.md

 to output data (data as you want it to appear).

 Transformation from input data to output data often has problems.
-You might, for example, have a column full of numbers, but one row in that column is actually the value `???` which cannot be transformed into a number.
+You might, for example, have a column full of numbers, but one row in that column is actually the value `hehe!` which cannot be transformed into a number.
 Rather than failing at each datum which is dirty or wrong, transforming your data allows you to reconcile these issues.